The Perfect 1, 2, or 3 Days in Sofia Itinerary

 Make your first stop of your second day be the beautiful Sofia Synagogue.
 Sofia, and Bulgaria as a whole, has an incredibly interesting Jewish history that is different to many other European countries, especially countries allied with the former Axis Powers.

 During WWII, Bulgaria was allied with the Axis Powers and received significant pressure from the Nazi government to deport its Jewish population to concentration camps.
-However, Bulgaria never did such a thing and is the only country that was allied with Nazi Germany to have saved its entire Jewish population — some 50,000 people.
+However, Bulgaria never did and is the only country that was allied with Nazi Germany to have saved its entire Jewish population — some 50,000 people.

 Though the majority of the Jews in Bulgaria did eventually emigrate, there is still a presence in the capital, namely in the grand Sofia Synagogue.
 As the third-largest synagogue in Europe (the first is the Dohány Street Synagogue in Budapest), the building was first constructed in 1909 and is truly a beautiful work of architecture.